-This rule sets forth standards and requirements for intermediate care facilities for individuals with intellectual disabilities (ICFIID), other than state-operated ICFIID, to submit cost reports to the department and maintain supporting documents and records.
+This rule sets forth standards and requirements for an intermediate care facility for individuals with intellectual disabilities (ICFIID), other than a state-operated ICFIID, to submit cost reports to the department and maintain supporting documents and records.

 (B) Submission of cost reports

 (1) An ICFIID shall utilize the medicaid information technology system maintained by the Ohio department of medicaid to submit a cost report to the department in accordance with sections 5124.10, 5124.101, and 5124.522 of the Revised Code.